neomex01/neomex01/README.md

 - 👋 Hi, I’m @neomex01
 - 👀 I’m interested in AI implementation in various areas of life
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning CS50
 - 📫 How to reach me
   neomex01@gmail.com